-Beyond the basic mathematical knowledge required to perform various financial calculations, the entrepreneur should also know how to act appropriately financially.
+Beyond the basic mathematical knowledge required to do various financial calculations, the entrepreneur should also know how to act appropriately financially.

-In an interview for an Israeli 'Business' magazine by Ma'ariv from 25.12.2011, the entrepreneurs of the successful company, Light and Strong, said:
+In an interview to the Maariv Business Magazine, the entrepreneurs of the successful company, Light and Strong, said:

 The beginning was tough; no resources.
-You try to do everything with a minimum of money, so you end up as the leader, the producer, the manager, and through that you must remember to lift your head high and push the company forward.
+You try to do everything with a minimum of money, so you end up as the delivery person, the producer, the manager, and through that, you must remember to lift your head high and push the company forward."

-There are also many examples of entrepreneurs who raising funds, but had to stop their actions, even before starting to sell, because they were running out of money as with the example of the electronic brokerage Insider.co.il.
-The company's employees got exceptional terms at the expense of raised funds.
+There are also many examples of entrepreneurs who raised funds but had to stop their actions, even before starting to sell, because they were running out of money as with the example of the electronic brokerage.
+This sometimes occurs after the company's employees got exceptional terms at the expense of the raised funds.

-An example of sensible financial behavior in the field of entrepreneurship:
+An example of sensible financial behavior in entrepreneurship:

 Teaching kids skills to manage financial resources effectively:

 When our kids want to buy something, even if we can afford it financially, we must teach our kids to appreciate a purchase, After all, if we give in to his/her every whim, he/she won't achieve financial responsibility and appreciate what he/she gets.